89luca89/pakkero/README.md

 **Why not using simply go build?**

-Go build works fine, but will skip a fundamental step in the building process, **the injection of the launcher stub inside PakkerO source**
+Go build works fine, but will skip a fundamental step in the building process, **the injection of the launcher stub inside Pakkero source**

-This way the PakkerO binary has inside the source of the Launcher to be used for each packaging.
+This way the Pakkero binary has inside the source of the Launcher to be used for each packaging.

 #### Payload